JustinLove/flow-dj/README.md

 ## Credits

 The code was made with reference both to Stepmania code, and the Consensual theme in particular.
 It incorporates pieces of code from both upstream Stepmania (MIT) and Consensual (BSD 3-Clause), especially around saving settings.
+The remainder of the original work is Apache License 2.0.